manijulius/ODT/README.md

 # Contributions
 * **Scott Wunsch and Alan Kerstein** developed the dry ODT model.
-* **Mani Rajagopal** modified the code to output eddy information and temperature probability distribution.
-Also, included is code to input and output to respective folders to run various experiments easily
+* **Mani Rajagopal** modified the code to output eddy information, scalar probability distribution, and evolution of domain statistics.
+Also included is code for input and output to the respective folders, and a random initial perturbation seed to easily run ensembles of experiments.

 # References
 Wunsch, S., & Kerstein, A. R. (2005).
 A stochastic model for high-Rayleigh-number convection.
 Journal of Fluid Mechanics, 528, 173-205.